cchjimmy/BozoECS/README.md

 ### Entity

-Entities are numbers which can be created by "World.createEntity", or by using the "addEntity" method on a World instance.
+Entities are created using "addEntity" on a World instance, they are unique to different instances, meaning the same entity can be added to multiple worlds without collision.
-Entities created using "createEntity" must be manually added to a World instance using the "addEntity" method.

 ```typescript
 typedef entityT = number;